The value of hiring an interior designer

 2. Professional knowledge, skill, and expertise.

-3. Help identify and clarify your design vision.
+3. Clarify and define your design vision.

 8. Source and purchase all materials (procurement)